Cooperative Manipulation via Internal Force Regulation: A Rigidity Theory Perspective: Main Results

-Similarly to the case of $\bar{\mathcal{G}}$, we conclude that the agent motions produced by the aforementioned constraints correspond to rigid body motions, which are the infinitesimal motions produced by the nullspace of $\mathcal{R}_\mathcal{G}$.}

-{After giving the rigidity constraints in the cooperative manipulation system, we are now ready to derive the expressions for the interaction forces, $h$, in terms of the aforementioned rigidity matrices.
+{{After giving the rigidity constraints in the cooperative manipulation system, we are now ready to derive the expressions for the internal forces, $h_\textup{int}$, in terms of the aforementioned rigidity matrix.
 We follow the same methodology as in \cite{erhart2015internal}.
-Consider first \eqref{eq:manipulator dynamics_task space vector_form} and \eqref{eq:object dynamics 2} written in vector form as

-with the barred terms as introduced in the beginning of this section.
-We use Gauss' principle \cite{Udwadia92NewPerspective,Udwadia93Constrained} {(see Lemma \ref{lem:gauss})} to derive closed form expressions for $h$ and $h_{\scr O}$.
-Let the \textit{unconstrained} coupled object-robots system be {$\bar{M}(\bar{x})\alpha(\bar{x},\dot{\bar{x}}) \coloneqq \bar{u} - \bar{C}(\bar{x},\bar{\dot{x}}) \bar{v} - \bar{g}(\bar{x}),$} where $\alpha$ is the unconstrained acceleration, i.e., the acceleration the system would have if the agents did not grasp the object.
-According to Gauss's principle \cite{Udwadia92NewPerspective}, the actual accelerations $\dot{\bar{v}}$ of the system are the closest ones to $\alpha$, while satisfying the rigidity constraints.
-More rigorously, {and as stated in Lemma \ref{lem:gauss},} $\dot{\bar{v}}$ are the solutions of the constrained minimization problem { } The solution to this problem is obtained by using the Karush-Kuhn-Tucker conditions \cite{boyd2004convex} and has a closed-form expression.
+Since we are concerned with the internal forces, consider, without loss of generality, that $h_{\scr O} = h_\textup{m} = 0 \Leftrightarrow h = h_\textup{int}$, i.e., the agents produce only internal forces, without inducing object acceleration.
+Then, the agent dynamics are } {We use Gauss' principle \cite{Udwadia92NewPerspective,Udwadia93Constrained} {(see Lemma \ref{lem:gauss})} to derive a closed form expression for $h_\textup{int}$.
+Let the \textit{unconstrained} system of the robotic agents be {${M}({x})\alpha({x},\dot{{x}}) \coloneqq {u} - {C}({x},{\dot{x}}) {v} - {g}({x}),$} where $\alpha$ is the unconstrained acceleration, i.e., the acceleration the system would have if the agents did not grasp the object.
+According to Gauss's principle \cite{Udwadia92NewPerspective}, the actual acceleration ${\dot{v}}$ of the system is the closest one to $\alpha$, while satisfying the rigidity constraints.
+More rigorously, {and as stated in Lemma \ref{lem:gauss},} $\dot{{v}}$ is the solution of the constrained minimization problem { } The solution to this problem is obtained by using the Karush-Kuhn-Tucker conditions \cite{boyd2004convex} and has a closed-form expression.
 It can be shown that it satisfies

 which is {consistent} with the one in \cite{Udwadia92NewPerspective},